teamplify/teamplify-runner/README.md

 - `host` - domain name on which the Teamplify web interface will be running.
 It must be created in advance, and pointed to the server where you have installed Teamplify;
-- `port` - port on which Teamplify web interface will be running, the default is `80`.
-If `use_ssl` is set to `yes` then `80` is the only allowed option;
+- `port` - the port on which Teamplify web interface will be running, the default is `80`.
+If `use_ssl` is set to `builtin` and no SSL certificates path is specified then `80` is the only allowed option;
-- `use_ssl` - possible values are `no`, `builtin`, and `external`, defaults to `no`.
-When set to `builtin` or `external`, all traffic to your Teamplify server will be redirected to HTTPS on port `443`.
-When set to `builtin`, Teamplify runner will use [Let's Encrypt](https://letsencrypt.org) to automatically generate and renew SSL certificates for the domain that you specified in the `host` parameter above.
-If you're hosting Teamplify behind a proxy or load balancer that is already configured for SSL support, please set this parameter to `external`, and also make sure that your proxy correctly sets `X-Forwarded-Proto` HTTP header;
+- `use_ssl` - SSL mode.
+Possible values are `no`, `builtin`, and `external`, defaults to `no`.
+When set to `builtin`, Teamplify will serve HTTPS requests on the port specified in the `ssl_port` option below.
+All HTTP traffic will be redirected to this port.
+  If you're hosting Teamplify behind a proxy or load balancer that is already configured for SSL support, please set this parameter to `external`, and also make sure that your proxy correctly sets `X-Forwarded-Proto` HTTP header.
+  In this case, Teamplify will handle HTTP requests on the port number specified in the `port` option and redirect insecure requests to `https://<host>:<ssl_port>`.
+- `ssl_port` - the port on which Teamplify web interface will be running when SSL is enabled, the default is `443`.
+If `use_ssl` is set to `builtin` and no SSL certificates path is specified, then `443` is the only allowed option;
+- `ssl_certs` (optional) - a path to a directory which contains SSL certificates.
+The directory must contain certificate (.crt) and key (.key) files for the domain specified in the `host` option above.
+The filenames must be equal the domain name.
+For example, if the domain is `example.com`, the filenames must be `example.com.crt` and `example.com.key`.
+If no path is specified, Teamplify runner will use [Let's Encrypt](https://letsencrypt.org) to generate and renew SSL certificates for the domain that you specified in the `host` parameter above.

+`[runner]`

 `[db]`